MicrosoftDX/nether/doc/deploy-base-architecture.md

 ## The base architecture

-Unless otherwise stated, all scenarios that uses the server less approach in Nether use the same base architecture.
+Unless otherwise stated, all scenarios that uses the serverless approach in Nether use the same base architecture.
 A very simple architecture, but still scalable.

 ![Architecture Diagram](images/base-architecture.png "Base Architecture")